saadshafiq15/Employee-Management/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to create a pull request.

-## License

-This Employee Management System is open-source and available under the [MIT License](LICENSE).